-The Proposer, either a Fellow or Life Fellow, shall obtain an application for Fellowship from the Secretary of the Society.
+The applicant shall submit an online application at www.nyobsociety.org/application-for-fellowship.
 Those eligible for Fellowship must be diplomates of the American Board of Obstetrics and Gynecology (ABOG) in good standing, not actively in training, and residing in or near New York City.
-A subspecialist need not be certified in the subspeciality as long as he or she is certified by the American Board of Obstetrics and Gynecology in the field of obstetrics and gynecology.
+A subspecialist need not be certified in the subspecialty as long as he or she is certified by the American Board of Obstetrics and Gynecology in the field of obstetrics and gynecology.

-The applicant should provide a list of five peer-reviewed papers, and one selected paper should be submitted with the application.
-The applicant must be listed as first or senior author on the selected paper, which must have been submitted to or published in a peer-reviewed journal within the past 3 years.
+The applicant must provide a paper where the applicant serves as first or senior author, which must have been submitted to or published in a peer-reviewed journal within the past 3 years.
 This requirement is waived for those applicants who have achieved the position of Associate Professor or Professor, regardless of track.

-It is the responsibility of the Proposer to send the completed application to the Secretary of the Society.
-This document should include:
+It is the responsibility of the Proposer to send the completed application to the Administrator of the Society.
+This should include:

 2. A manuscript that has been submitted to or published in a peer-reviewed journal within the past 3 years, and for which the applicant serves as first or senior author.
 (This requirement is waived for those applicants who have achieved the position of Associate Professor or Professor, regardless of track.)